-Note for seniors: Prices for DIRECTV's satellite packages are slightly less expensive than their streaming packages.
-These prices don't include taxes, installation, or equipment rental fees on some plans, and require autopay.
+Note for seniors: These prices don’t include taxes, installation, or equipment rental fees on some plans, and require autopay.

 Senior tech tip: There are more TV plans to choose from than ever before.
 Before you get lost in the fine print, check out our cable TV buyer’s guide for seniors for a breakdown of the top TV plans on the market for older Americans.

-Just keep in mind that if you go with the beam (satellite), you'll need to sign a two-year contract.
-That's because they're installing some pretty big equipment on your roof.
-DIRECTV Stream is pay-as-you-go, and you can stop your service at any time without any cancellation fees.
-If you live in an area where DIRECTV Stream is available, your internet is fast, you want to avoid long-term contracts, and it fits your budget, Stream is the way to go.
+Just keep in mind that if you go with the beam (satellite), you’ll need to sign a two-year contract.
+That’s because they’re installing some pretty big equipment on your roof.
+DIRECTV streaming is pay-as-you-go, and you can stop your service at any time without any cancellation fees.
+If you live in an area where DIRECTV streaming packages are available, your internet is fast, you want to avoid long-term contracts, and it fits your budget, streaming is the way to go.

 Price is a huge factor when we’re settling on any kind of digital service, especially when contracts are involved.